Cynbe ru Taren

-Jeffrey Prothero (March 15, 1956 – November 16, 2016) was an American computer programmer.
-He was the author of Citadel, arguably the first virtual world system and one of the longest-running open source projects; the Digital Anatomist software, better known as the Visible Human Project; the original Pascal strek.pas Star Trek game program; the first Loglan parsers; and Mythryl, a production-grade port of SML/NJ.
+Jeffrey Prothero (March 15, 1956 – November 16, 2016), also known as Cynbe ru Taren, was a Canadian-born American computer programmer.
+He was the author of Citadel, one of the first virtual world systems and also one of the longest-running open source projects; the Digital Anatomist software, better known as the Visible Human Project; the original Pascal strek.pas Star Trek game program; the first Loglan parsers; and Mythryl, a production-grade port of SML/NJ.
 Prothero used the screenname "Cynbe ru Taren" online.
 Cynbe ru Taren is the name of a fictional alien in Poul Anderson's 1964 science fiction novel The Star Fox.
-In the novel Cynbe ru Taren is an "Aleriona Intellect Master of the Garden of War, fleet admiral, and military strategist of the Grand Commission of Negotiators."

-He died on November 16, 2016 after a battle with colorectal cancer.
+In the novel, Cynbe ru Taren is an "Aleriona Intellect Master of the Garden of War, fleet admiral, and military strategist of the Grand Commission of Negotiators."
+He died on November 16, 2016, aged 60, from colorectal cancer.

 Early life and education

 Prothero was born on March 15, 1956, in London, Ontario, to academic parents, John (Jack) and Joyce Prothero.
-He attended kindergarten in Ontario; first form in London, England; second form in Cambridge, England; third grade in Boston, Massachusetts; and fourth through twelfth in Seattle, Washington.

-Prothero lived in Seattle, programming and designing virtual worlds, until 1997, when he moved to Austin, Texas, to live with his wife Allucquere Rosanne “Sandy” Stone, who is a professor at the University of Texas at Austin.
+He attended kindergarten in Ontario; first form in London, England; second form in Cambridge, England; third grade in Boston, Massachusetts; and fourth through twelfth in Seattle.
+Prothero lived in Seattle, programming and designing virtual worlds, until 1997, when he moved to Austin, Texas, to live with his wife, Allucquere Rosanne “Sandy” Stone, who is a professor at the University of Texas at Austin.
 Beginning in 1998, Prothero and Stone divided their time between Santa Cruz and Tahoe City, California, while maintaining a residence in Austin during school sessions.